How Much Does a Single Storey Extension Cost in 2025?

 Location

-As previously said, the price varies depending on your location.
+The price you pay for labour varies depending on your location.
 For example, the average cost in Manchester is roughly 10%-12% lower than the national average.

-The southeast, on the other hand, has greater rates than the rest of the UK.
-The cost of living in London is around 12-17 per cent more than the UK average.
+The southeast, on the other hand, has greater rates than the rest of the UK due to the cost of living in London being 12-17 per cent more than the UK average.

 Duration

-The longer it takes to build and complete your single-storey extension will have a huge impact on your cost as tradesmen can charge per day.
+The bigger your extension, the longer it takes to build and complete your single-storey extension.
+This will have a huge impact on your cost as tradesmen can charge per day.

 Due to who you will need to be recruiting, the labour costs you expect to pay may be more than projected.